tranquilit/WAPT-Documentation/source/wapt-usage/role-separation/index.rst

 Private key + certificate types                        Key usages
 ====================================================== =======================================================================================================
-Simple private key + certificate                       Allows authentication on WAPT console + interactions with WAPT agents Developer private key + certificate                    Allows authentication on WAPT console + interactions with WAPT agents + packages signing
+Simple private key + certificate                       Allows authentication on WAPT console + interactions with WAPT agents Developer private key + certificate                    Allows authentication on WAPT console + interactions with WAPT agents + package signing
-Certificate Authoriy (CA) private key + certificate    Allows authentication + interactions + packages signing + private key issuing
+Certificate Authority (CA) private key + certificate   Allows authentication + interactions + package signing + private key issuing
 ====================================================== =======================================================================================================

 Common WAPT install will generate a CA private key by default, allowing private key issuing for developers and package signing.

-It's possible to emit a Certificate Authority for each subsidiaries.
-It's then possible to issue personnal private key + certificate for each IT admins.
+It is possible to emit a Certificate Authority for each subsidiaries.
+It is then possible to issue a personal private key and its corresponding certificate to each IT admins.

-By looking at the above schematics, we can deduce the following thing :
+By looking at the above schematics, we can deduce the following conclusion:

-* WAPT agents in HQ can be managed by HQ IT team and cannot be managed by subsidiaries IT teams.
+* WAPT agents in HQ can be managed by HQ IT team and cannot be managed by subsidiaries IT teams;

-* WAPT agents in the subsidiary having both certificates, from HQ and subsidiary, can be managed by local IT team and by HQ IT team.
+* WAPT agents in the subsidiary having both certificates, from HQ and subsidiary, can be managed by local IT team and by HQ IT team;

-The usage of an existing PKI is possible, WAPT Console comes with a simple certificate generator.
+The usage of an existing PKI is possible,
+WAPT Console comes with a simple certificate generator.

 Generating a new certificate
 ++++++++++++++++++++++++++++